 In this case, we know the direction of the 15 kilo newtons force and we can extend its line of action.
 We also know the direction of the reaction at E because it's a roller joint, so we can extend its line of action to see where it intersects with the 15 kilo newtons force and we've found the point of concurrency of the three-forces. of concurrency of the three-forces.

-Now that we've found the point of concurrency The next step is to extend the line from the point of concurrency to the joint A and this gives us the direction of the reaction at A. The next step is to apply an appropriate scale and the simplest way to do this is to use one of the vectors with known magnitude and direction and in this case, it is the 15 kilo newtons force acting at point B. Simply measure a distance from the point of concurrency along the line of action of that vector, a distance that will represent the magnitude of that vector.
+Now that we've found the point of concurrency.
+The next step is to extend the line from the point of concurrency to the joint A and this gives us the direction of the reaction at A. The next step is to apply an appropriate scale and the simplest way to do this is to use one of the vectors with known magnitude and direction and in this case, it is the 15 kilo newtons force acting at point B. Simply measure a distance from the point of concurrency along the line of action of that vector, a distance that will represent the magnitude of that vector.
 So in this case, I've measured from the point of concurrency along the line of action of the 15 kilo newtons vector, 150 millimetres.
 So that means that one millimetre on that line represents 100 Newtons.
 I've marked a cross where the line terminates.
 I've marked a cross where the line terminates.

 The next step is to translate the reaction at E. We know the direction of the reaction is vertical.
 So we can simply draw a line from the cross that I have marked vertically down until it intersects the line which represents the reaction at A. The final step is to check that all of the forces are arranged from tip to tail with accurate sense and that the polygon closes.